 The Button settings let you add a button to the products on your product block; you can style these to match your template.

 To display and edit the button:

-Style attribute Description Colour Choose a background colour for your button.
+Colour: Choose a background colour for your button.
 Either enter a Hex color code or select the paint can icon to choose a colour within the campaign, a custom colour, or use the color picker.
-Alignment Expand the drop-down menu and choose to align your button to the left, centre, right, or make it full-width.
-Padding Allows you to enter the amount of space you want around the button.
-Use the Horizontal and Vertical input fields to enter the number of pixels of padding you want for your button.
-Minimum width

 Enter the minimum width in pixels to determine the minimum width of your button.